jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-update-orchestration.rst

        :height: 365px
        :width: 475px

 #.
-Create a update strategy by specifying settings for the parameters in the
+Create an update strategy by specifying settings for the parameters in the
     Create Strategy dialog box.

-    **Description** field
+    **Description**
         Provides information about current alarms, including whether an alarm is Management Affecting.